Max-Ruby/ImageGenerator/FourGenerator/FourGENERATOR.md

 # Four Generator

 The purpose of this neural network was to produce pictures of fours.
-A four should be the hardest digit to draw, and if we can use our network to draw the number 4 then we should feel confident in our approach
+A four should be the hardest digit to draw, and if we can use our network to draw the number 4, then we should feel confident in our general approach.

 The following is the architecture of the generator.